Migrating to Bazel Modules (a.k.a. Bzlmod) - Repo Names and Runfiles¶

 need for file path macros when building archives under Bzlmod.
 Following that,

-we'll learn how to inject the path to an external repo into our BUILD
+we'll learn how to inject the path to an external repo into our BUILD rules

 when we really have to.